Code-Institute-Submissions/Sharks-Under-Threat/README.md

 [Visit My Site Here](https://ibrazyi.github.io/Sharks-Under-Threat/)

 ## Overview
 This website is an information hub for people who care about sharks and other marine life.
-What the threats to these creatures are and also the ways in which they can, in thier every day lives help reduce the impacts they have on sharks and the enviroment they live in.
-With a bright and ocean theme the intention is to use large pictures with short paragraphs of texts to keep peoples attention and get the info across quickley.
+It outlines the threats to sharks and the environment that they live in, and how we can reduce the impact we have on this.
+It details a bright, ocean-themed colour scheme, with large pictures and short paragraphs, to keep users' attention and communicate information quickly.

 ## Table of Contents